Evaluation & Validation

 plot(fuzzy_nclusters,

-fuzziness = fuzziness, quality_index = qidx),
+fuzziness = fuzz, quality_index = qidx)

 marker = :circle,